cimug-org/Avro4CIM/case-study/case_study_readme.md

 ## License

-Generated schemas follow the license of the source OWL file (Apache License 2.0).
+Generated schemas are distributed under the Apache License 2.0 license.